Momen-G-Ar/pseu-point-of-sale-api/README.md

 # PSEU Point Of Sales API

 > API used to serve the requests of the Point of sales UI
+> To see PSEU Point Of Sales UI [click here](https://github.com/lana-qawasmy/pseu-point-of-sale-ui)
 ## Table of Content

 -   [General Information](#general-information)